ictr/covid19-outbreak-simulator/README.md

   -h, --help            show this help message and exit --start START         Start time, default to 0
-  --end END             End time, default to none --sample-proportion SAMPLE_PROPORTION
+  --end END             End time, default to none
+  --at AT [AT ...]
+Specific time at which the plugin is applied --interval INTERVAL   Interval at which plugin is applied --sample-proportion SAMPLE_PROPORTION
                         Proprotion of the population to sample.
   --sample-size SAMPLE_SIZE
                         Number of individuals to sample.
   --sample-interval SAMPLE_INTERVAL
-                        Sampling interval, default to 1.
+                        Sampling interval, default to 1

 ```